 - Add to Alert

-Your Directors are pleased to present the Thirty–fifth Annual Report together with the audited accounts of the Company for the financial year ended 31st March, 2014.
+Your Directors hereby present the Thirty–sixth Annual Report on the business and operations of the Company, together with the Audited Statements of Accounts for the year ended 31st March, 2015.

-Considering the loss incurred by the Company, your Directors do not recommend any dividend on equity shares for the year.
+Considering the loss incurred by the Company, your Directors do not recommend any dividend on equity shares for the financial year 2014–15.

 Review of Operations